 As a poet, my interest in empathy, intentionality and new media is rooted in my interest in language—how it defines us as a species and constructs us as social and moral beings.
 The core question of my research is: How are the phenomena of intentionality, embodiment and empathy experienced in new media environments?
 Over the past two decades, social neuroscience research on the mirror neuron system has shown that empathy is not just a “top-down” imagining oneself in another’s situation, but also a “bottom-up” pre-reflexive, non-conscious, functional mechanism of the brain (Gallese 2008).
 The aim of my study is to explore and discover the experiential links between new media, embodiment and empathy using phenomenological methodology and arts-based methods.
 The focus is on adolescents who are most engaged with these technologies, whose brains and social skills are still developing, and who have little memory of life before the digital interface.

 Poet and science writer, Mari-Lou Rowley has published nine collections of poetry, most recently Unus Mundus (Anvil Press 2013), which was nominated for three Saskatchewan book Awards.
 Her poetry has appeared in journals and anthologies in Canada and the US, including the Journal of Humanistic Mathematics and on the Canadian Association of Physicists website.
 In 2010, she was one of 20 invited participants in the workshop Creative Writing in Mathematics and Science at the Banff International Research Station.

 Michael Gertler Chair, Sociology

-Steven Rayan Mathematics
+Steven Rayan Mathematics and Statistics